2019 UPDATE: Read my guide to the Best Trading Journals for 2019 with tips on how to successfully maintain your journal.

 2017 UPDATE: This spreadsheet page has had well over 100,000 visits so I hired a developer to make a Free Trading Journal right here on StockTrader.com.
 As of April 2019, StockTrader.com readers log well over 10,000 stock trades each month!

 I’ve had quite a few requests for a copy of the spreadsheet I use for my trading journal.
 I uploaded it to the server so feel free to download a copy if you’re interested.
 It’s not the most elegant spreadsheet but it does what I need.

-Here’s some detail about the columns:
+Here’s some details about the columns included:

 - Expectancy: An average of column K (R Multiple).
 This formula must be modified each day to include the latest rows.

 - Total P&L: Sum of Column J (P&L)